by Team Africa Rising 60 Lives Impacted Rwamagana, Eastern Province, Rwanda

 In 2012 Adrien Niyonshuti became the first Rwandan Cyclist to qualify and compete for his country in the Olympic Games.
 Adrien’s story captured the hearts of Rwandans at home and abroad as a symbol of pride and hope for a new Rwanda.

-His personal story was magnified by the fact he had lost 60 of his family members, including six of his brothers in the 1994 genocide.
-His journey, along with his teammates from Team Rwanda, into the world of professional cycling, was documented in the award-winning 2012 documentary Rising From Ashes.
+His personal story was magnified because he had lost 60 of his family members, including six of his brothers, in the 1994 genocide.
+Rising From Ashes documented his journey, along with his teammates from Team Rwanda, into the world of professional cycling in the award-winning 2012 documentary Rising From Ashes.